typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 ansible-playbook create-network-ec2.yml
 ```

-Runing the playbook creates a new VPC named "ConductR VPC" in the us-east-1 region.
+Running the playbook creates a new VPC named "ConductR VPC" in the us-east-1 region.
 To specify a different [EC2 region](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region) in which to execute, pass `EC2_REGION` using a -e key value pair.
 For example to execute in eu-west-1 we would use:

 ```bash
 ansible-playbook create-network-ec2.yml -e "EC2_REGION=eu-west-1"